 The countries that once made up the former Socialist Federal Republic of Yugoslavia (SFRY) have a hugely complex history.
 It took us nearly three months of travels through Slovenia, Croatia, Montenegro, Bosnia and Herzegovina, and Serbia to gain some understanding of what happened here (and why).

-And at the Srebrenica Genocide Memorial in Bosnia and Herzegovina, we learnt what happened there and how to honour the victims.
+At the Srebrenica Genocide Memorial in Bosnia and Herzegovina, we learnt what happened there and how to honour the victims.
 Our guide provides everything you need to know.

 Upriver from Skradinski Buk is where the untouched Krka starts